ankitects/anki/docs/linux.md

 - If your system libraries are Qt5, when creating an aqt wheel, the wheel will not work on Qt6 environments.
 - Some of the './ninja check' tests are broken on ARM Linux.

+## Packaging considerations

+Python and node are downloaded as part of the build.
+You can optionally define PYTHON_BINARY as the full path to a Python binary, to use it instead of the downloaded version.
+A similar approach could be done with node in the future; a PR would be welcome.

+If rust-toolchain.toml is removed, newer Rust versions can be used.
+Older versions may or may not compile the code.

 ## More